RoxMBaldwin/mastery-bundle/Programming/Primitive-and-Reference-Types/README.md

 **Primitive values are data that is stored on the stack, whereas, Reference values are objects that are stored on the heap**

+**Primitive types are set to a value whereas Ref types act as a pointer **

 ### Describe the difference between == and ===

 #### Comparison Operators: